wp-plugins/wp-better-emails/readme.txt

  * WP TinyMCE editor support
  * HTML editor with CodeMirror as a TinyMCE plugin
  * Live preview (> WP 3.1)
+ * Include filter to add your own tag replacements
  * Help moved to contextual help
- * Translations for spanish, hebrew
+ * Translations for german, hebrew
+ * Improved template email clients support

 = 0.1.3 =
  * Sender email and name are now optional